-It is the play of desire and fear,
+It was the play of desire and fear,

 Exhaustion, born of those dualities,

 Of a Peace, imperturbable, impenetrable,

 Where no currents move the weary Heart,

 “The Kingdom of Heaven is Within,” he said.

 Fearful at the risk of drowning,

 But moved by desire for an end to strife,

 Let slip the sails, oh Mariner of Life,